sayali0512/LAMP/README.md

 ### WordPress installer

-Once you completed the steps above and you can see your WordPress website running in the browser, please follow the instructions here to complete configuring a database and finishing a [WordPress install](https://codex.wordpress.org/Installing_WordPress#Famous_5-Minute_Installation).
+Once you complete the steps above and you can see your WordPress website running in the browser, please follow the instructions here to complete configuring a database and finishing a [WordPress install](https://codex.wordpress.org/Installing_WordPress#Famous_5-Minute_Installation).

 If you chose `true` for the `htmlLocalCopy` switch, WordPress will be running from a read-only directory, so the installer won't be able to create a `wp-config.php` file for you.
 However, the installer will provide you with the full content of the required config file.
 On the controller VM, copy that content into the file `/azlamp/html/wpsitename.mydomain.com/wp-config.php`.
 You then need to trigger a replication of the data, by running the script `/usr/local/bin/update_last_modified_time.azlamp.sh` again from the controller VM, as root.
 Data will be replicated in around one minute.

+### Ansible WordPress installer
+In-order to install Ansible WordPress Installation please click [here](https://github.com/Azure/LAMP/blob/master/docs/WordPress-install.md).

+### Ansible Moodle installer
+In-order to install Ansible Moodle Installation please click [here](https://github.com/Azure/LAMP/blob/master/docs/Moodle-install.md).

 ## Code of Conduct